nevmerzhitsky/headless-metatrader4/README.md

 Stop the vncserver because we will create a service soon: `vncserver -kill :1`.

-Next, create an user to run the container, "monitor" for example.
+Next, create a user to run the container, "monitor" for example.
 The user should have UID 1000 because it will map to the container where UID 1000 is used for running MetaTrader app.
-The user should be in "docker" group to run the container.
+The user should be in docker to run the container.

 ```bash
 useradd -u 1000 -s /bin/bash -mU monitor